Qortal/Brooklyn/Documentation/networking/ip-sysctl.rst

 ip_no_pmtu_disc - INTEGER
 	Disable Path MTU Discovery.
-If enabled in mode 1 and a fragmentation-required ICMP is received, the PMTU to this destination will be set to the smallest of the old MTU to this destination and min_pmtu (see below).
+If enabled in mode 1 and a fragmentation-required ICMP is received, the PMTU to this destination will be set to min_pmtu (see below).
 You will need to raise min_pmtu to the smallest interface MTU on your system manually if you want to avoid locally generated fragments.